jeffreyyau93/jeffreyyau93.github.io/README.md

 # Jeffrey Yau's Portfolio Website

-This is my personal GitHub page.
-Visit me at https://jeffreyyau93.github.io/.
+This is my personal website repository.
+Visit me at <https://jeffreyyau93.github.io/>.

 ## Acknowledgement

-Techniques used so far:
+Following techniques and tools were used to make this website:

-* HTML
+- Semantic HTML
-* SCSS
-* ES6
-* npm

-Online Resources:
+- CSS Preprocesor (Sass)
+- JavsCript (ES6, ES2015)
+- Node.js (with npm)
+- Git Bash

+Some of the online resources:

-* Font Awesome icons
+- Font Awesome icons

-Other images assets so far are self-made.
+Other image assets are self-made.

 ## Contribution

-You are welcomed to flag any bug issue, it'd be much appreciated.
+Feel free to flag any bug, it would be much appreciated.

 ## License

-Copyright &copy; 2019 JeffreyYau93
+Copyright &copy; 2021 JeffreyYau93